menuBook-icon

 • Analyze salary benchmarks and hiring costs by location

 AI speeds up time-to-hire, reduces manual effort, and improves candidate experience.
-But it also requires guardrails to avoid biased outcomes.
+But it also requires governance frameworks to avoid biased outcomes.

 HR is partially ready for HR.
 Many HR teams are adopting AI, but readiness varies: